BananaAccounting/Africa/RDC/statements/README.md

 * Install the BananaApp **Accounting Reports (OHADA - RDC)**.
 Visit the [Menu Apps](https://www.banana.ch/doc9/en/node/4727) documentation.

 ### Run the BananaApp:
-* Open your accounting file with Banana (or download the [accounting_2018.ac2](https://github.com/BananaAccounting/Africa/raw/master/RDC/statements/cashflow/accounting_2018.ac2) file example).
+* Open your accounting file with Banana.
 * In Banana select from the **menu Apps** the BananaApp **Accounting Reports (OHADA - RDC)** then **Balance Sheet, Profit/Loss Statement, Cash Flow**.
 * Check the results.